by Tom Murphy

 Many people who have bad credit still want to buy a home, but how do they qualify if they have low fico scores, late payments, etc.?
 Clearly, paying rent every month – which is effectively paying the mortgage for your landlord – is not what most of us want to do year after year.

 For most Americans, owning your own home is still part of the American Dream, even with bad credit.
-If you have a low FICO score, there is no question that it will be harder for you to get a mortgage loan, but there still are some ways that you may be able to buy a home, don’t worry.
+If you have a low FICO score, there is no question that it will be harder for you to qualify for mortgage with a poor credit history, but there still are some ways that you may be able to buy a home, don’t worry.

 Many national banks would rather not take risks by promoting poor credit mortgages to new house buyers, but that doesn’t mean there are not lenders that do extend mortgages to people with low credit scores.